kyma-project/website/content/blog-posts/2020-11-19-release-notes-1.17/index.md

 ### Manage functions

-If you prefer CLI over UI we have great news for you.
-We have released a set of new commands for function developers that would help them to get started with function development.

-You should find those command really helpful when starting the function from scratch or whenever you want to apply code or configuration changes to a function.
+We released a set of new commands for function developers.
+These commands are very useful when starting a function from scratch or whenever you want to apply code or configuration changes to a function.

 Find more details in the dedicated [tutorial](https://kyma-project.io/docs/master/cli/overview/#tutorials-use-kyma-cli-to-manage-functions).

-### PR-number support for Install command
+### PR number support for install command

-The install command supports installing Kyma based on a specific Pull Request to the Kyma repository.
-So `kyma install --source=PR-XXXX` will install Kyma to your kubernetes cluster using the revision identified by the latest commit to the specific Pull Request.
+The `install` command now supports installing Kyma based on a specific pull request (PR) to the Kyma repository.
+So `kyma install --source=PR-XXXX` will install Kyma to your Kubernetes cluster using the revision identified by the latest commit to the specific PR.

 ### Minikube support when using a DNS-Proxy on MacOS

-We added a new flag to the minikube command to support a setup which is typical for corporate environments.
-Please check out the new flag: `kyma provision minikube --use-hyperkit-vpnkit-sock`.
+We added a new flag to the Minikube command to support a setup which is typical for corporate environments.
+The new flag is: `kyma provision minikube --use-hyperkit-vpnkit-sock`.

 ## Monitoring